-Courses in general electronics are combined with general education courses to provide a firm foundation in basic electronics, math, and writing skills.
-Electronic theory is supported with relevant laboratory experiences.
+Courses in general areas related to electronics and maintenance for industry are combined with general education courses to provide a firm foundation in basic electronics, math, and writing skills.
+Instruction also includes power distribution, programmable logic controllers, hydraulic power, welding, and basic machining.
+Emphasis is placed on troubleshooting skills and preventive maintenance techniques.

 Upon advisor approval, documented competencies acquired through training, certification, or licensure may be substituted as equivalencies for related technical courses.
-The majority of the technical courses are offered on a flexible schedule at off-site industrial locations.
+The majority of the technical courses are offered on a flexible schedule on campus, at off-site industrial locations, or on the web.

 To be admitted to the program, one must do the following: (1) apply for admission to Arkansas Tech University, (2) send to the university a certified copy of high school transcript, GED certificate, or college transcript(s), and (3) take the ACT or COMPASS.
 Those who make a score of less than 19 on the ACT in English, Mathematics, or Reading will need to take the appropriate developmental course or courses.
-Those who make a score of less than 59 in Math, 75 in Writing and 82 in Reading on the COMPASS will also be required to take the appropriate developmental course or courses.
+Those who make a score of less that 42 in Math, 75 in Writing and 82 in Reading on the COMPASS will also be required to take the appropriate developmental course or courses.